If you’re looking for the perfect 3-day itinerary for Singapore, I put together a guide from my trip!

 Lunch: Dim Sum

 After the museum, I headed to Din Tai Fung for Dim Sum.
 I could not believe the quality of the food here, given it is a chain restaurant.
 Here, I literally ate the best dumplings of my entire life!
 There is even a glassed-in kitchen in the centre of the restaurant, which means you can also watch the chefs hard at work making dumplings!

-After spending the past three days exploring Singapore, I knew it was time to try one of the most famous local dishes- Chilli Crab.
+To end this perfect itinerary for Singapore, I knew it was time to try one of the most famous local dishes- Chili Crab.
 I headed to Red House Seafood, which has been an institution for Chili Crab since 1976.
 This dish does not come cheap, nor does it come without getting your hands messy.
 VERY messy.
 But there is nothing that a bib, a few (hundred) moist towelettes and a bowl of water can’t fix.
 And after sampling the sweet taste of this chili-drenched crustacean and lapping up the rich sauce with fried buns, I knew it was all worth it.

 Throughout my three days of adventure, I stayed in a one-bedroom premier apartment at the brand new Ascott Orchard Singapore.
 The property is located on Orchard Road, which is at the very heart of Singapore’s shopping and business district.

-It was the perfect little home away from home during my 3 day exploration of Singapore!
+It was the perfect little home away from home during my 3 days in Singapore.

 Being an international hub, Singapore is one of the most easily accessible places to get to!
 This is due to the high volume of flights flying from/ through/ to Changi Airport.